Nena de Brennecke: Dewberries, Drilling and Peaches, Hamlet North Carolina Post Office

 De Brennecke did three mahogany carvings entitled Dewberries, Drilling and Peaches at the Hamlet post office.
-She was $750 for her work.
-The works focus on Hamlet's role as an agricultural trade point, and depict important trade goods and processes.
+She was paid $750 for her work.
+The works focus on Hamlet's role as an agricultural trade point and depict important trade goods and processes.
 The murals depict only men conducting the picking and drilling, despite the fact that women often did much of this work.
 De Brennecke was working within the conventions of manliness proscribed by the WPA.